algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 #### Formatting

 - You can format automatically your .dart files using *Shift* + *Alt* + F.
-- Avoid to create too long lines.
+- Avoid creating too long lines.
 - Avoid non-ASCII characters.

 Here's an example of the formatting rules: